quaderno/quaderno-developers/source/includes/_quaderno_billing.md

 ## Reference

-When you include the Quaderno Checkout script in your page, a global `QuadernoCheckout` object will be available with the following methods:
+When you include the Quaderno Billing script in your page, a global `QuadernoBilling` object will be available with the following methods:

 <aside class="warning">
 Please keep in mind these methods are oriented to the <a href="#quaderno-billing-integration-custom-integration">custom integration</a>.
 If you are using the <a href="#quaderno-billing-integration-simple-integration">simple integration</a> we recommend not using them.